muehlefeldt/AJD.jl/docs/src/getting-started.md

 The package allows to choose different algorithms to calculate the AJD.

 #### JDiag
-Further reading on the ins and outs of the JDiag algorithm proposed be J.F.
+Further reading on the ins and outs of the "JDiag" or "Jade" algorithm proposed be J.F.
 Cardoso can be found in reference [[1]](references.md).

-Three implementations of the JDiag algorithm are available:
+Three implementations of the JDiag algorithm are available: `JDiagCardoso()`, `JDiagGabrielDernbach()` and `JDiagEdourdPineau()`.

 * The Cardoso implementation is based on [Matlab Code by Cardoso](https://www2.iap.fr/users/cardoso/jointdiag.html).
-Use the keyword `algorithm="jdiag_cardoso"`.
+Use the keyword `algorithm = JDiagCardoso()`.
 * Based on a [Python implementation by Gabrieldernbach](https://github.com/gabrieldernbach/approximate_joint_diagonalization/) the second implementation is suitable for matrices consisting of real and complex values.
-Use the keyword `algorithm="jdiag_gabrieldernbach"`.
+Use the keyword `algorithm = JDiagGabrielDernbach()`.
-* The third implementation of JDiag is based on the [Python code by Edouardpineau](https://github.com/edouardpineau/Time-Series-ICA-with-SOBI-Jacobi) also supports real and complex matrices, as well as hermitian matrices included in the module `PosDefManifold.jl`, which are used in the `Diagonalizations.jl` package too.
+* The third implementation of JDiag is based on the [Python code by Edouard Pineau](https://github.com/edouardpineau/Time-Series-ICA-with-SOBI-Jacobi) also supports real and complex matrices, as well as hermitian matrices included in the module `PosDefManifold.jl`, which are used in the `Diagonalizations.jl` package too.
 This implementation is currently the standard algorithm for the `diagonalize()` function.
-Use the keyword `algorithm="jade"`.
+Use the keyword `algorithm = JDiagEdourdPineau()`.

-For example execute:
+For example execute to execute :
 ```julia
 using AJD